raajann/Sales-Forecasting-of-Woody-s-Cafe/README.md

 Outcomes from this project:

-Forecasted the sales of Woody’s Cafe on a daily time basis, both sales in ‘$’ and sales volume.
+Forecasted the sales of Woody’s Cafe up to 28 days into the future to efficiently manage and allocate resources

 Discerned the significance of a proper sliding window technique for accurate predictions in Time-series forecasting.